unoplatform/uno.ui.runtimetests.engine/README.md

 Notes:
 * This is running the GTK head using a virtual x-server (xvfb).
 * We use `{}` for the `UNO_RUNTIME_TESTS_RUN_TESTS` in order to run all tests with default configuration.
-* If you want to test hot-relaod scenarios (usually relevant only for library developers), you need to build your test project in debug (`-c Debug`).
+* If you want to test hot-reload scenarios (usually relevant only for library developers), you need to build your test project in debug (`-c Debug`).

+### Running the tests automatically during CI on WASM and mobile targets
+Alternatively, you can also run the runtime-tests on the CI using ["UI Tests"](https://github.com/unoplatform/Uno.UITest).
+Here is an example of how it's integrated in uno's core CI](https://github.com/unoplatform/uno/blob/master/src/SamplesApp/SamplesApp.UITests/RuntimeTests.cs#L32.